During the writ period (today until October 28, 2024), this website will be limited to information about emergencies and public safety concerns.

 2. Pharmacy Care Pilot Project

-• The Government of Saskatchewan is launching a pharmacy care pilot project to give patients access to more health care options.
+• The Government of Saskatchewan launched a pharmacy care pilot project on December 8, 2023, to give patients access to more health care options.

-• The one-year project gives specific pharmacists authority to assess and prescribe for some chronic conditions.
+• The one-year pilot project gives specific pharmacists authority to assess and prescribe for some chronic conditions.

 • Expanding the scope of practice for pharmacists optimizes their skills, improves patient care and builds capacity within our health care system – leading to greater access for patients and better health outcomes.